 Being able to make quick and dramatic adjustments to your colors is a huge perk of Procreate.
 With traditional materials, you’d have to completely redo your work to see color inversions.
 With Procreate, it only takes a few simple clicks to invert the colors of your entire piece of art.

-To invert colors on Procreate, create a new layer at the top of your layers list.
+To invert colors on Procreate, tap on your layer’s settings and choose the Invert option.
+To invert the colors of your entire piece of art at once, create a new layer at the top of your layers list.
 Fill this layer with white.
-Open the blend mode settings of this new layer and choose the Difference option.
+In the blend mode settings of this new layer, choose the Difference option.
 This will invert all of the colors on your canvas.
-To reverse it, uncheck or delete the white layer.

 1. Add a new layer to your Procreate canvas

 To invert our colors, we’ll need to start off with a new, blank layer that doesn’t have any design elements on it.

 Open the Layers panel and click the plus symbol to add a new layer.

 2. Add your new layer to the top of your layers list

 If your new layer isn’t at the top of your layers list already, hold down on it and drag it to the top of your list.

 This places it “on top” of all of your other layers.
 This ensures that your color inversion applies to all of the layers and design elements below it.